grafana/beyla/docs/sources/setup/kubernetes.md

 ### Deploy Beyla Unprivileged

-In all of the examples so far we've used `privileged:true` in the Beyla deployment `securityContext` section.
+In all of the examples so far, `privileged:true` was used in the Beyla deployment `securityContext` section.
 While this works in all circumstances, there are ways to deploy Beyla in Kubernetes with reduced privileges, if your security configuration requires you to do so.
 Whether it is possible to run Beyla without `privileged:true`,